smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Canopy-to-poverty correlation is pronounced on the east side

-"The city's poorest neighborhoods tend to have less tree canopy than wealthier areas, **a pattern that is especially pronounced on the concrete-dense east side**, in neighborhoods like **Broadway East**."
+“The city’s poorest neighborhoods tend to have less tree canopy than wealthier areas, **a pattern that is especially pronounced on the concrete-dense east side**, in neighborhoods like **Broadway East**.”

 #### Explanation

 Poverty, income and canopy at the top and bottom 10 CSAs when ranked for poverty.

 #### Supporting Code